Practical implementation of Toffoli-based qubit rotation: Introduction

 \section{Introduction}

-The Toffoli gate is instrumental for quantum computing, being an indispensable part of for example Shor's algorithm \cite{Shor1994,Shor1997a}, quantum error correction \cite{Shor1995,Cory1998, Knill2001, Chiaverini2004, Reed2012, Nigg2014}, and shallow quantum circuits \cite{Bravyi2018}.
+The Toffoli gate is instrumental for quantum computing, being an indispensable part of, for example, Shor's algorithm \cite{Shor1994,Shor1997a}, quantum error correction \cite{Shor1995,Cory1998, Knill2001, Chiaverini2004, Reed2012, Nigg2014}, and shallow quantum circuits \cite{Bravyi2018}.
 Many of these quantum algorithms also require arbitrarily small single-qubit rotations, making approximation of generic gates using a finite gate set essential.
-This is especially true in the Fault Tolerant Quantum Computing (FTQC) era where direct fault-tolerant constructions are typically available only for a limited number of gates, so that short generation of generic gates is necessary for high performance computing \cite{Preskill1998}.
+This is especially true in the fault tolerant quantum computing (FTQC) era, where direct fault-tolerant constructions are typically available only for a limited number of gates, so short generation of generic gates is necessary for high-performance computing \cite{Preskill1998}.

-The Clifford+Toffoli gate set will be available in future quantum computer hardware: It is therefore natural to ask if generic unitaries can be built using that gate set, and indeed, if they can be built efficiently and explicitly.
-We were recently able to answer this question in the affirmative, by giving an explicit construction for approximating any $z$-axis rotation to within distance $\epsilon$ using the Clifford+Toffoli gate set with expected Toffoli count $4\lceil\log\frac1\epsilon\rceil$, see Ref.~\cite{Hindlycke2024a}: Three such rotations allows approximation of any single qubit gate.
+The Clifford plus Toffoli gate set will be available in future quantum computer hardware, since the Toffoli gate is indispensable for quantum computing, and a large amount of work has been done toward its practical implementation \citep{Lanyon2009,Monz2009,DiCarlo2009,Fedorov2012,Levine2019}.
+Generic unitaries can be built with that gate set \cite{Nielsen2010}; it is therefore natural to ask how this can be done efficiently and explicitly.
+We were recently able to give an explicit construction for approximating any $z$-axis rotation to within distance $\epsilon$ using the Clifford plus Toffoli gate set with expected Toffoli count $4\lceil\log\frac1\epsilon\rceil$, see Ref.~\cite{Hindlycke2024a}.
+Three such rotations allow the approximation of any single-qubit gate.
 Our construction is simple and efficient, requiring only a trigonometric expression of the desired rotation angle, rounded to the desired accuracy.
-The resulting algorithm succeeds in applying a rotation $\epsilon$-close to that desired with probability strictly greater than $1/2$, has expected gate depth $4\lceil\log\frac1\epsilon\rceil+6$ and uses $2\lceil\log\frac1\epsilon\rceil$ ancillas.
+The resulting algorithm succeeds in applying a rotation $\epsilon$-close to that desired with probability strictly greater than $1/2$, has expected gate depth $4\lceil\log\frac1\epsilon\rceil+6$, and uses $2\lceil\log\frac1\epsilon\rceil$ ancillas, where ancilla denotes an ancillary (helper) qubit.
 Should the rotation not be applied, a $Z$ gate is applied instead, and ancilla measurements indicate this.

-In this work, we put our single-qubit rotation algorithm through practical testing using IBM's Qiskit software suite \cite{JavadiAbhari2024}: We provide explicit circuits implementing a one-shot version of the algorithm for varying numbers of ancillary controls $n$, then run these circuits on both real and simulated quantum computers.
-We apply quantum tomography to categorize the unitaries these circuits actually implement, and compare them to their theoretical counterparts: Full experimental details and results are made available.